Achshah-RM/habit_tracker/README.md

 - View habits that need to be completed on the current day (if any).
 - Click on the "Complete" button to complete the habit.
 - Click the "View All Habits" button to see a list of all created habits, including the one you just created.
-- Click the "Filter by Frequency" button to see a list of habits of the choosen frequency.
+- Click the "Filter by Frequency" button to see a list of habits of the chosen frequency.
-- Click the "Analytics" button to see the longest streak, highest completion rate among all habits and comparison graph.
+- Click the "Analytics" button to see the longest streak, highest completion rate among all habits, and comparison graph.
 - For each habit listed, you can delete, update, and view analytics.
 - Click the "Update" button to modify the name of the habit.
 However, you won't be able to change the frequency of the habit.
-Once you have made the desired changes to the name, simply click on the "Update" button (close the window and open again to see changes).
+Once you have made the desired changes to the name, simply click on the "Update" button (close the window and open it again to see the changes).
 - Click the "View Analytics" button to display the habit's longest streak, current streak, and completion rate.
 - Please note that if you view the analytics immediately after creating a habit, the values will be zero since there won't be any recorded data yet.

 ## Acknowledgments

 The Habit Tracker application was developed as a learning exercise in object-oriented programming and GUI development using Python.
-It serves as a starting point for building more complex habit tracking and management systems.
+It serves as a starting point for building more complex habit-tracking and management systems.

-Enjoy using the Habit Tracker application!
+#### Enjoy using the Habit Tracker application!